 Our creativity is triggered by our interactions with the people in our lives.
 Deep and meaningful conversations force us to rethink our assumptions and puzzle through new ideas.
 In the 17th and 18th centuries, salons were organized across Europe: they were gatherings in people’s homes where friends would come together to exchange ideas and discuss politics, books, music, and poetry.

 Action Step: Be intentional about sitting down and investing your undivided attention in a meaningful conversation with a family member, a good friend, or even a recent acquaintance.
 Maybe he or she can teach you something new or you both can inspire each other.

 The philosopher Søren Kierkegaard once mused, “I have walked myself into my best thoughts.”
 I too have found that the peacefulness of an afternoon or morning stroll renews my creative energy and helps me unravel the tangle of ideas in my brain.
 In A Moveable Feast, Ernest Hemingway writes, “I would walk along the quais when I had finished work or when I was trying to think something out.
 It was easier to think if I was walking and doing something or seeing people doing something that they understood.”

-Indeed, the ancients even had a Latin phrase about the importance of walking: Solvitur Ambulando.
+The ancients had a Latin phrase about the importance of walking: Solvitur Ambulando.
 It means, “It is solved by walking.”
 The term originally referred to the Greek philosopher Diogenes’ response when asked whether or not motion was real.
 He stood up and walked away.
 Soon the phrase was adopted as a way to summarize how taking a walk outside energizes us and helps us think through our problems.